> Folk Music > Songs > Nicky Tams

 Davie Stewart sang Nicky Tams to Alan Lomax in the latter’s London apartment in December 1957.
 This recording was included in 2002 on Stewart’s Rounder anthology Go On, Sing Another Song.

 Jimmy McBeath sang Nicky Tams on his 1960 Collector EP Come A’ Ye Tramps and Hawkers and on his 1967 Topic album Wild Rover No More.
-This track was also include in 1998 on the Topic anthology Come All My Lads That Follow the Plough (The Voice of the People Volume 5).
+This track was also included in 1998 on the Topic anthology Come All My Lads That Follow the Plough (The Voice of the People Volume 5).
 The 1967 album’s sleeve notes commented:

 This song originates from the turn of the century when the term nicky tams came into use.
 The phrase derives from the fact that when the farm servants trousers were tied up with straps or cords (taums) below the knee they looked similar to the then fashionable knickerbockers.
 The tune, a variant of a Gaelic air common both in Scotland and Ireland, is very popular, probably because it adapts so readily to many different types of song.